 Simultaneously, the DEA Registrant can identify Authorized Users within his/her research.
-Authorized Users are individuals who are directly supervised by the DEA Registrant, and who must have access to CS storage within the lab.
-If a lab member is handling or administering CS in research but does not need access to the storage location, they do not need to be named an Authorized User.
+Authorized Users are individuals who are directly supervised by the DEA Registrant, and who either has access to CS storage or who handles CS.
 When identifying authorized users within your group, please minimize those who have access to the storage areas.
 Registrants should not employ as an agent or employee who has access to CS: